cpacker/MemGPT/docs/api.md

 ## Example: Multi-user setup

-In settings where you want to use the MemGPT server to power a multi-user application (e.g. a chatbot service), you'll likely want to have separate users, each with their own library of agents.
+In settings where you want to use the Letta server to power a multi-user application (e.g. a chatbot service), you'll likely want to have separate users, each with their own library of agents.

 To handle the setting with multiple users, you can use the admin routes to create users and generate per-user API keys.